cult-of-coders/redis-oplog/README.md

     },
     "mutationDefaults": {
-        "optimistic": false, // Does not to a sync processing on the diffs "pushToRedis": true // Pushes to redis the changes }
+        "optimistic": false, // Does not to a sync processing on the diffs "pushToRedis": true // Pushes to redis the changes by default }
     "debug": false, // Will show timestamp and activity of redis-oplog.
     "overridePublishFunction": true // Meteor.publish becomes Meteor.publishWithRedis, set to false if you don't want to override it